Digital-Defiance/BrightChain-old/README.md

  - I think calling BrightChain a LightChain makes sense. it's a lightweight blockchain.
 It's got blockchain features people want, but without the actual overhead of blockchain, which is unnecessary.
  - If you haven't noticed- BrightChain is almost BrightChainS with an S. It's a pool of chains.
 Each with its own value.
  - Something I was implementing in the old code but haven't yet gotten to is also a deduplication for public blocks.
 Basically any chain that has its CBL block committed to the network will have the hash of the overall chain checked for deduplication.
- - Likely to use https://dapr.io https://github.com/dapr for node sync in the near future.
  - API throttle will continue as planned to be mathematically rate limited by minimal proof of works for bad actors and an algorithm to determine the maximum request r/w rates.
  - Block consensus will be proof of stake
  - its more of a brightnet blockstore and an ethos... what it needs still is some math and a little more vision in the areas I'm not seeing.